TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

   * rF1 Shared Memory Map Plugin by Dan Allongo found at: https://github.com/dallongo/rFactorSharedMemoryMap

 ## Features
 Plugin uses double buffering and offers optional weak synchronization on global mutexes.
+Plugin is also capable of hosting StockCarRules.dll plugin as a hack/workaround for accessing SCR set values.

 Plugin is built using VS 2015 Community Edition, targeting VC12 (VS 2013) runtime, since rF2 comes with VC12 redist.